Last updated on July 5th, 2023

 The municipality of Budva expands much farther from the Budva old fortress walls and is part of Budva Riviera which is famous for luxury hotels with sea views, beautiful beaches, and waterfront restaurants.
 Towns that are worth visiting in Budva Riviera together with Budva are Becici, Rafailovici, and of course unique Sveti Stefan.

-– Herceg Novi – a vibrant city with fortresses and thousands steps.
-It is always bright and sunny, with lovely courtyards and green parks, ancient fortresses and mansions.
+– Herceg Novi – a vibrant destination with fortresses and thousands of steps.
+It is always bright and sunny, with lovely courtyards and green parks, ancient fortresses, and many interesting things to do in this city and around it.

 Herceg Novi was built on the hill and has 1000 steps leading to its old town, this is why gorgeous views open up from many spots around the city.
 Having reached it by car or public transport at the very end of the bay, you will want to pause here at least for half a day.